Civil rights attorney Ben Crump, family demand release of video showing Hays County inmate death

-KYLE, Texas — Ben Crump, the nationally known civil rights attorney, joined the family of a Hays County inmate who was shot and killed on Dec.
+KYLE, Texas — On Monday, Ben Crump – a nationally known civil rights attorney – joined the family of a Hays County inmate who was shot and killed on Dec.
 12 to call on law enforcement to release video showing what led up to the inmate's death.

 According to the Wright family’s attorney, Chevo Pastrano, Wright asked to use the restroom at the hospital.
 Wright's handcuffs were removed, but shackles around his ankles stayed on.
 While in the restroom, Pastrano said a “short scuffle and a push” happened between Wright and the officer before Wright attempted to leave the emergency room.
 It was then that Wright was shot from behind "multiple times."